 7. Hayne Devon – Devon

-Hayne is a passion project for owners Tim and Milla, both musicians who can provide entertainment and are committed to sustainability.
+Hayne is a passion project for owners Tim and Milla, two musicians who provide wedding entertainment and are committed to sustainability.
 They grow their own sustainable flowers on site and offer a florist service as well as having an extensive list of local suppliers who believe in their vision.
 You’ll have 48 hours exclusive use so enjoy a relaxed, free-spirited celebration with friends and family.

 9. Dewsall Court – Herefordshire